frederic-perez/AmE-dictionary/data/dictionary.md

 __cesspit__ _n_ A pit for refuse or sewage. _Syn_ sump, sink, cesspool _The cesspit smelled foul, but without it all the refuse would have been strewn around the town._
 __cesspool__ _n_ :nine::m: (cesspit) __1__ _building_ (sink, sump) A covered cistern, etc, for collecting and storing sewage or waste water. __2__ A filthy or corrupt place: _a cesspool of iniquity._ _The journalist cesspool._
 __chads__ _n_
-__chafe<sup>1</sup>__ _v_ :eight: (chafes, chafed, chafing) If a part of your body chafes or if something chafes it, it becomes sore because of something rubbing against it. _Her bare ankles chafing against the tops of her tennis shoes._
+__chafe<sup>1</sup>__ _v_ :nine: (chafes, chafed, chafing) If a part of your body chafes or if something chafes it, it becomes sore because of something rubbing against it. _Her bare ankles chafing against the tops of her tennis shoes._
 __chafe<sup>2</sup>__ _n_
 __chafer__ _n_
 __chagrin<sup>1</sup>__ _n_ :nine::m: /ʃəˈgrɪn/ /shuh-GRIN/ A distress of mind caused by humiliation, disappointment, or failure.
 A feeling of vexation, marked by disappointment or humiliation. _Syn_ annoyance, irritation, vexation, exasperation _To my chagrin, he was nowhere to be seen._ _She later rooted for the Universiity of Texas, much to the chagrin of her husband and son, both alumni of rival schools._ _To the chef’s chagrin, the sauce was too sweet._